s0r3-glitch/Game-Tracker/README.md

 clientip: The address of your mongoDB.
 Only put in the ip
 clientport: The port of your mongoDB.
 Only use numbers
 dbname: The name of the DB you wish to use

+## Goal
+The goal of this project is to allow people to keep track of the games they own both physically and digitally in a database.
+The current plan is to automate the process of adding digital steam games and possibly add a way to automate adding digital games from platforms like Playstation, Xbox, Orgins, Uplay, epic, etc.
+In the event I finish this project I plan on making add ons that will use the database created from this project some idea would be random game selector, a GUI interface to view what you have and possible add games from there, and other things I think of.
+If you would like to contribute to this project feel free to modify the code and make a pull request all help is appreciated